samaikhyachoppadandi/samaikhyachoppadandi/README.md

 - 👋 Hi, I’m Samaikhya Choppadandi
 - 👀 I’m interested in Python 🐍, Java ☕
-- 🌱 I’m currently pursuing my Masters in Data Scince from University of Houston🤘
+- 🌱 I’m currently pursuing my Masters in Data Science from University of Houston🤘
 - 👩‍💻 I'm looking for opportunities in Data Analytics and Machine Learning Roles
 - 📫 reach me on Linkedin in my Bio